viamrobotics/docs/docs/tutorials/custom-base-dog.md

 <img src="../img/custom-base-dog/base-control-dog.gif" style="float:left;margin-right:12px" alt="A quadrupedal robot comprised of small servos, black laser cut acrylic, and with ultrasonic sensors for eyes, walks forward, backward, and turns from side to side on a desk.
 Next to it is a laptop with the robot's Control tab on the Viam app open in a browser window." width="400" />

 By the end of the tutorial, you will be able to drive this dog around using the Viam base methods: `MoveStraight`, `Spin`, `SetPower`, `SetVelocity`, and `Stop`.
-You will also be able to use the **CONTROL** tab in the Viam app to remotely drive the dog around using WASD keys on your keyboard while viewing the camera feed.
+You will also be able to use the **CONTROL** tab in the Viam app to remotely drive the dog around using your keyboard while viewing the camera feed.
 You’ll learn to implement a custom component type in Viam, and you’ll be equipped to implement other sorts of custom components in the future for whatever robots you dream up.

 ## Code used in this tutorial